hashicorp/consul/contributing/checklist-adding-config-fields.md

  - [ ] Do all of the steps in [Adding a Simple Config Field For Client Agents](#adding-a-simple-config-field-for-client-agents).
+ - [ ] **If** the new field(s) include an array of structs or maps.
+      - [ ] Add the path to the `sdk/config/ConsulServicesParser.SkipPatchSliceOfMaps` slice (or the
+        `sdk/config/ConsulConfigParser.SkipPatchSliceOfMapsTree` slice if the whole tree should be skipped).
+        This variable is located in sdk/config/parse.go
  - [ ] `agent/structs` package
       - [ ] Add the field to `ServiceDefinition` (`service_definition.go`)
       - [ ] Add the field to `NodeService` (`structs.go`)